Is there a historical connection between faith communities and health?

 Who is InterChurch Health Ministries (ICHM) Canada?

-ICHM Canada is a member of the Canadian Association for Parish Nursing Ministry (CAPNM) and partners with Emmanuel College,University of Toronto for the delivery of our education program.
-A governing Board oversees the ministry, currently supported by a core staff team of three.
-ICHM Canada is funded by a combination of partnership fees, grants, individual gifts and fundraising events.
-Read more about how you can support us here.
+ICHM Canada promotes and supports parish nursing ministries in partnership with faith communities.
+We share educational opportunities offered by the Canadian Association for Parish Nursing Ministry (CAPNM) and Westberg Institute/Spiritual Care Institute for Parish Nurses.
+A governing Board of volunteers oversees the ministry.
+ICHM Canada is funded by a combination of partnership fees, individual gifts and fundraising events.

 Why Partnership vs Membership?